nodet/dowml/README.md

 - In order to display the names of the files that were sent, the _jobs_ command needs to request this information, and it comes with the content of the files themselves.
-In other words, every _jobs_ command requires downloading the content of all the files for all the jobs that exist in the space.
+In other words, every _jobs_ command requires downloading the content of all the inline data files for all the jobs that exist in the space.

 Using data assets in Watson Studio as an intermediate step alleviate all these issues: